ibz0q/lovelace-bg-animation/README.md

 - Have you audited the code yourself?
 - Is it safe?

+Because Javascript is allowed, you must be a reputable user on Github.
 Security is the primary requirement, any code that looks to be obfuscated in any way will not be approved.
-The reason behind this is Home Assistant by nature has a large attack surface.
-Third party unaudited code presents a big risk.
+The reason behind this is Home Assistant has quite a big attack surface.
 We will take steps to minimize risk.

 ### Features TODO